ajithvcoder/emlo4-session-09-ajithvcoder/README.md

-## EMLOV4-Session-09 Assignment - Deployment w/ LitServe
+## EMLOV4-Session-09 Assignment - Deployment with LitServe

-**Note** : I have completed the bonus task of optimization with **torch-ao** by doing 4-bit **quantatization, attention, static cache, max-autotune** and also i have done  **PEFT, LORA and attention techniques** for 4-bit optimization as a seperate experiment.
+**Note** : I have completed the bonus task of optimization with **torch-ao** by doing **4-bit quantatization, attention, static cache, max-autotune** and also i have done  **PEFT, LORA and attention techniques** for 4-bit optimization as a seperate experiment.
 TorchAO method got **56% increased performance** than PEFT-LORA optimization

 ### Contents